Zion Lodge No. 1 F&AM: History

-It has been presented by Masonic historians, like RWM Richard H. Sands in Beyond the Northeast Corner, that ‘Lodge No. 1 at Detroit’ had been renamed ‘Union Lodge No. 1’ sometime in the 1760s, possibly shortly after Lt.
+It has been presented by Masonic historians, like RWM Richard H. Sands in Beyond the Northeast Corner (1998), that ‘Lodge No. 1 at Detroit’ had been renamed ‘Union Lodge No. 1’ sometime in the 1760s, possibly shortly after Lt.
 Christie relocated from Detroit to Albany, NY, in 1765, where he resided until 1767, but prior to Samuel Fleming’s term serving as Worshipful Master in 1767.
-At that time Union No. 1 appears to have operated more as 'local lodge' than a traditional ‘military lodge,’ with a combined military and civilian membership.
-However, the lodge’s organizational records and documentation between 1764-94, aside from the original 1764 Warrant, are extremely limited and rare, confined to personal correspondence, or other types of unconnected documents, records, or artifacts.
+At that time Union Lodge No. 1 appears to have operated more as 'local lodge' than a traditional ‘military lodge,’ with a combined military and civilian membership.
+However, the lodge’s organizational records and documentation between 1764–94, aside from the original 1764 Warrant, are extremely limited and rare, confined to personal correspondence, or other types of unconnected documents, records, or artifacts.

 Thirty years later, Zion Lodge No. 10 (now No. 1) was Chartered in 1794 for work in Detroit.
 It was in this year that "the Detroit Masons first adopted the name Zion Lodge."
 The next two short-lived lodges established in the territory were also Military Lodges, Harmony Lodge in Detroit (1764-1766) associated with the British 60th Regiment, and St. John's Lodge No. 15 on Mackinac Island (1782-1813) associated with the British 84th Regiment.

 The British military surrendered Fort Pontchartrain in July 1796 after the signing of the Jay Treaty.
 The original Fort Pontchartrain du Détroit was destroyed by fire, along with most of Detroit, in the Great Fire of July 1805.
 It is possible that this massive fire may also have been responsible for the destruction of Zion Lodge’s early records and documentation.